HangJie720/Ensemble_Adversarial_Attack/ensemble-adv-attack-gtsrb/README.md

 ###### REQUIREMENTS

-The code was tested with Python 2.7.12, Tensorflow 1.0.1 and Keras 1.2.2.
+The code was tested with Python 2.7.13, Tensorflow 1.1.0 and Keras 2.0.5.
+You also need install tqdm 4.15.0

 ###### EXPERIMENTS
 We start by training a black-box GTSRB model as targeted model to attack.